Areas of Specialization

 Research and Teaching

-Dr. Ibes’s research promotes the evolution of healthy, sustainable human settlements.
-To accomplish this, Dr. Ibes narrows in on a key element of healthy, sustainable, livable, and vibrant towns and cities: parks and greenspace.
-These are vital and treasured public lands where human and natural systems converge and interact, yet their role in the sustainable city has been undermined by inadequate research, planning, design, and management that fails to acknowledge the unique challenges and opportunities these areas present.
-Many park spaces are underutilized and mismanaged, though these public amenities are key to improving the mental, physical, and social health of city residents, as well as the sustainability of the urban ecosystem.
-Access to these spaces has proven powerful in the treatment and prevention of depression, stress, anxiety, obesity, diabetes, and other chronic health conditions.
-Even small greenspaces have been hailed for their ability to support and protect critical cultural and environmental ecosystem services in cities.
-Necessarily, this work is deeply interdisciplinary, integrating both quantitative and qualitative methods and theory from human-environment geography, public health, urban planning and design, sustainability science, environmental justice, urban ecology, and urban ecothearpy.
+Dr. Ibes’s research promotes the evolution of healthy, sustainable, and vibrant cities and college campuses.
+To accomplish this, Ibes narrows in on a key element of healthy, sustainable, livable, and vibrant towns and cities: parks and greenspace.
+These are vital and treasured public spaces where human and natural systems converge and interact, yet their role in sustainable cities on campuses has been undermined by inadequate research, planning, design, and management that fails to acknowledge the unique challenges and opportunities these areas present.
+Many park spaces are underutilized and mismanaged, though these public amenities are key to improving the mental, physical, and social health of residents and visitors, as well as the sustainability of urban and campus ecosystems.
+Access to these and other green spaces in cities and on college campuses has proven effective in the treatment and prevention of depression, stress, anxiety, obesity, diabetes, and other mental and physical health conditions.
+Even small green spaces have been hailed for their ability to support and protect critical cultural and environmental ecosystem services.
+Necessarily, this work is deeply interdisciplinary, integrating both quantitative and qualitative methods and theory from human-environment geography, public health, urban planning and design, sustainability science, environmental justice, urban ecology, and urban ecotherapy.